 But the sales-like nature of this visit put me off.
-Could I do better elsewhere?
+Could I save more elsewhere?

 3) I looked for a qualified independent installer

-And I am glad to say that I haven’t had to spend a single penny on the boiler since Mikey installed it.
+I am glad to say that I haven’t had to spend a single penny on the boiler since Mikey installed it.
 It works like a dream and never causes me any bother.
-Our hot water is always hot and our flat is wonderfully warm.
-I never worry about the pipes freezing while we are away because of a magical ‘on holiday’ button I can press and take the temperature down, but above freezing, for any specified amount of time.
 And our fuel bills have been noticeably lower since we installed it.